 When a page or post starts to get organic search traffic, it will unfortunately also attract spammy backlinks — sometimes called toxic links.

-While there’s some debate as to whether these links will hurt SEO, some webmasters choose to disavow those links.
+While there’s some debate about whether these links will hurt SEO, some webmasters choose to disavow those links.

 If your website has a high-ranking page or post and you publish a new post on a related topic, make sure to link the former to the latter.